tommcgurl/frontend-resources/README.md

 I've decided to add a section covering what topics I'm looking into on a weekly basis.
 I'm putting it here for now until I move some of this over to a blog.

 #### Week of:

+-   __January 17__

+    It's been quite a while since I've updated this so I apologize.
+I've been keeping busy though.
+It's 2016 now and 2015 was a great year for JavaScript.
+We saw React gain popularity while Angular's popularity waned a bit in the wake of Angular 2.
+While it looks like Angular 2 is finally upon us, having recently gone beta, we have yet to see how the community will take to it.
+I'll definitly write more on that as things pan out.

+    Over that last few months I've had the opportunity to work on some brilliant apps at work.
+I was lucky enough to work on our mobile app which is still being written using React Native with Redux.
+I more recently have been working on another project at work, a reponsive web app using React with Redux.
+Between those two apps and some hack week projects at work I've definitely gotten to dive into Redux a bit more and can say that I'm definitely enjoying it.
+It's not without its quirks, but it definitely helps me understand my application in a way that other architectures don't.

+    In my free time I've been doing something different.
+I've really started to dig into the [Elm programming language](#elm), and I have to say, I'm really enjoying it!
+It's been extremely fun (and challenging) learning a new language.
+Being fully functional, and statically typed, Elm is very different than what I'm used to with JavaScript.
+That said, those differences seem to be what make it so great.
+I'm even enjoying writing tests.
+In fact, Elm makes writing unit tests so easy, that I've actively been practicing TDD while working with it.
+I’m planning on putting up a tutorial on building a small app with Elm soon.
+In the meantime if anyone is interested in Elm, the github repo, [awesome-elm](https://github.com/isRuslan/awesome-elm), has some wonderful resources for getting started.

 -   __October 4__

     I recently listened to the [Javascript Jabber episode on the Elm language](https://devchat.tv/js-jabber/175-jsj-elm-with-evan-czaplicki-and-richard-feldman) with Evan Czaplicki (The creator) and Richard Feldman.
 It was an awesome and inciteful episode.
 Shortly after I was lucky enough that my company was able to bring in Richard Feldman to give a talk on his experience with using [Elm](#elm) for his day to day web app development.
 I decided to give it a shot and I have really liked it so far.